JacksonKearl/evilpass/README.md

 ## Side note

-If you're actually checking user's password strength on sign up, I strongly suggest using a minimum entropy instead of contrived rules like this.
-I also suggest not trying to log into your user's account on other sites.
+I suggest not trying to log into your user's account on other sites.

 ## Future development